sdulal/volunteer-versus/README.md

 Volunteer Versus is an online application that allows volunteering organizations to better manage hours.
 Club officers simply check off members for events so that members can get hours credited.
 Through a leaderboard system, users and groups are able to see exactly who volunteers the most, which club has the most members, etc.

 This application runs *Ruby on Rails 4.2.0*.
+Information on how to install Rails can be found [here.](http://rubyonrails.org/download/)

 # Setup
 Will cover: